fkirc/secure-zip-notes/README.md

 ## Tech-Stack Switch

-Due to unhappiness with the development-tools for native apps, I shifted my focus from native apps towards cross-platform apps with Capacitor/React/TypeScript.
+Due to unhappiness with native development tools, I shifted my focus from native apps towards cross-platform apps with Capacitor/React/TypeScript.
 Nevertheless, this project remains in maintenance.

 ## Attributions